fcn06/swarm/README.md

 Now, let's fire up some agents\!

-* A2A Agent Server (your individual intelligent assistants):
+* Simple STand Alone A2A Agent Server (your individual intelligent assistant).
   You can run multiple A2A agents, each with its own configuration.  ( In the example, the a2a agent embeds a MCP agent )

 ```bash